robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

 .. sourcecode:: robotframework

    *** Test Cases ***
-   Example 1
+   Example
        FOR    ${animal}    IN    cat    dog
        \    Log    ${animal}
        \    Log    2nd keyword
        Log    Outside loop

-   Example 2
+   Second Example
        FOR    ${var}    IN    one    two    ${3}    four    ${five}
        ...     kuusi    7    eight    nine    ${last}
        \    Log    ${var}

-The for loop in :name:`Example 1` above is executed twice, so that first the loop variable `${animal}` has the value `cat` and then `dog`.
+The for loop in :name:`Example` above is executed twice, so that first the loop variable `${animal}` has the value `cat` and then `dog`.
 The loop consists of two :name:`Log` keywords.
 In the second example, loop values are `split into two rows`__ and the